 - A lower interest rate.
 Borrowing from a relative or friend can mean a lower-interest loan than you'd be able to find elsewhere.
-That's because you and your private lender will set the rate.
+That's because you and your private lender will set the rate (subject to the IRS imputed-interest minimum described in Nolo's article "Promissory Notes for Personal Loans to Family and Friends").
 Because of their personal relationship with the borrower, most private lenders are willing to accept a low interest rate.

 - Flexibility in paying back the money.
 Your loan repayment terms can be negotiated between you and your private lender.
 That flexibility can allow you to arrange a loan with an unusual repayment schedule at the outset -- such as interest-only payments for the first year -- or to later temporarily pause payments due to unforeseen circumstances.
 Just don't get cavalier about this, or you might strain the relationship.

 - Federal tax deductions.
 Just as with a loan from a bank, private loans allow you to benefit from the federal tax deduction for home loan interest paid.